18 top big data tools and technologies to know about in 2025

 Iceberg is an open table format used to manage data in data lakes, which it does partly by tracking individual data files in tables rather than by tracking directories.
 Created by Netflix for use with the company's petabyte-sized tables, Iceberg is now an Apache project.
 According to the project's website, Iceberg typically "is used in production where a single table can contain tens of petabytes of data."

 Designed to improve on the standard layouts that exist within tools such as Hive, Presto, Spark and Trino, the Iceberg table format has functions similar to SQL tables in relational databases.
-However, it also accommodates multiple engines operating on the same data set.
+It also accommodates multiple query engines operating on the same data set, including the ones listed above.
 Other notable features include the following:

 - Schema evolution for modifying tables without having to rewrite or migrate data.